InspiryThemes/realhomes-docs/docs/index.md

 - **Language Demo Import Files**<br>
   Updated demo import files for smoother setup in Spanish & Arabic.

-### **v4.3.3**

-- **Multi-Select Field in New Field Builder**
-  Add multiple values with ease using the new [Multi-Select Field](https://realhomes.io/documentation/new-fields-builder/) feature in the Field Builder.

-- **Option to Enable/Disable WordPress Login Page Styles**
-  Gain control over the styling of your WordPress login page with the new [enable/disable option](https://realhomes.io/documentation/wp-login-styles/).

-- **Sticky Header Support for Custom Elementor Header**
-  Make your custom Elementor header sticky by following the instructions provided in this [Sticky Header Guide](https://realhomes.io/documentation/custom-header-footer-elementor/#how-to-make-elementor-header-sticky).

-- **Divided Vacation Rentals Features on Add/Edit Property Page (backend)**
-  We've enhanced the backend experience by dividing the [Vacation Rentals Features](https://realhomes.io/documentation/add-property-vr/) on the Add/Edit Property page for easier management.

-- **Improved Owner Information Widget**
-  The [Owner Information Widget](https://realhomes.io/documentation/owner-info-widget/) now comes with improved functionality and customization options.

 For a complete list of updates and fixes, visit our [Change Log](https://realhomes.io/changelog/).